paulfitzpatrick85/CI-Portfolio-Project-2/README.md

 ## Calculating Totals
 After all macros numbers are input, the user can navagate to the "Calculate Total Calories" button which when clicked will trigger the following functions at the one time.
 - Figures from the input fields are displayed in their corresponding 'Total grams' output.
-And on each subsequent click, once the user has input more numbers, the input numbers will be add to the current totals for protein, carbs and fat.
+And on each subsequent click, once the user has input more numbers, the input numbers will be added to the current totals for protein, carbs and fat.
 - The totals for protein, carbs and fat are calculated into calories using the formula : (protein total x 4)+(carb total x 4)+(fat total x 9) =  total calories.
 The result is then displayed in 'Calories Consumed'.
 - The current figure for 'Calories Consumed' is subtracted from the 'Calorie Target' set by the user.
 The Result of which is then displayed as 'Calories Remaining'.